 While in Boston, you will experience the elegance of the Sheraton Boston, optimally located close to shopping, restaurants and nightlife.
 The Sheraton is also within a comfortable walking distance to many popular landmarks.

-A knowledgeable, local tour guide will accompany you on a narrated tour of the city, where you will receive little-known facts about John F. Kennedy.
+A knowledgeable, local tour guide will accompany you on a narrated tour of the city where you will receive little-known facts about John F. Kennedy.
 You’ll travel down the old-world Freedom Trail with stops at Boston’s favourite historical landmarks.
 You’ll continue your tour with visits to Back Bay, the Public Gardens, Beacon Hill and old Ironsides, the oldest ship in the U.S. Navy.
 Unlike most tours of Boston Travac will take you to Cambridge, Boston’s sister city across the Charles River, where you will visit the notable Harvard University.

 Travac’s Boston holiday includes round trip transportation via a comfortable chartered coach, accommodation in downtown Boston, a four-hour narrated city tour highlighting JFK, a visit to the John F. Kennedy Museum and the services of a knowledgeable Travac Tours Director.

 Don’t miss the opportunity to join Travac’s exciting Boston tour.